Havnevej/sockshop-speciale/test/docs/setting-up-environment.md

 # Apply the sock shop to the cluster
-sudo kubectl apply -f microservices-demo/deploy/kubernetes/complete-demo.yaml
+sudo kubectl apply -f microservices-demo/deploy/kubernetes/complete-demo.yaml *This will deploy the sockshop demo application and the vulnerable deployments that was introduced in this demonstration*

 # Setting up the k3d environment
 We use k3d to setup a demo kubernetes cluster using docker, with the speciale forked version of the microservice-demo application from Weaveworks.